-To assist the Compensation Committee in its review and determination of executive compensation, the Compensation Committee retained and sought advice from FW Cook, an independent consultant.
-George B. Paulin, the Chairman of FW Cook, worked directly with the Compensation Committee in the roles and undertaking the responsibilities previously described in "How Compensation Decisions Are Made For Our Named Executive Officers" and, specifically for 2020, provided consultation regarding regulatory updates, selection of our peer group, consultation on market competitiveness for our LTI equity award practices, competitive practice for CEO compensation, and general market practices for NEO compensation.
+For 2022, to assist the Compensation Committee in its review and determination of executive compensation, the Compensation Committee retained and directed the nature of the activity between FW

+Cook, an independent consultant, and management.
+Cimi Silverberg, Managing Director of FW Cook, worked directly with the Compensation Committee in the role of its independent consultant, undertaking the responsibilities previously described in "How Compensation Decisions Are Made For Our Named Executive Officers" and, in 2022, including providing advice and consultation regarding regulatory updates, selection of our peer group, and market competitiveness of our executive compensation programs.
+The Company did not engage FW Cook for any other services at the Company in 2022.